dotnet/docs/docs/core/compatibility/networking/7.0/ping-custom-payload-linux.md

 ---
-title: "Breaking change: Custom Ping payloads on Linux"
+title: "Breaking change: Custom ping payloads on Linux"
 description: Learn about the .NET 7 breaking change in networking where an exception is thrown on non-privileged Linux processes when a custom payload is passed to the Ping method. ms.date: 03/23/2022
 ---